I can be a difficult person. For some people. Some of the time. Probably, you can be too.

 I looked at some of the considered wisdom on the subject, some of the better advice I saw was over here on Forbes.
 I am sure some of it can be useful.
 The problem is that a lot of the advice is all about the other person: how you can protect yourself from these difficult people, and avoid them, and therefore continue to judge them.
 Ultimately that doesn’t solve very much.

 I have found a different approach more helpful.
-I started using this mantra when I am challenged by one of my difficult people:
+I started using this mantra whenever I feel challenged by one of my difficult people:

 Here is a person, just like me: